bep/bepsays.com/content/english/nike-refuses-si.md

 {{< img src="/assets/img/2015/nike/myfoot.jpg" class="small" caption="My Foot: 27,5 cm">}}

 I got confused really fast shopping for Nikes online.
 So I measured my foot.
-It was, not surprisingly, 27,5 centimetres.
+It is 27,5 centimetres.

 >I would recommened for your feet length to order your shoes in.